yun-vis/fhstp-bcc-mobile/pages/roomuse.md

 Until here, the program should run without problems.

 7. From UI explorer -> more tool windows -> add app inspection.
 Select the current app and check database inspector.
-Double click on contacts, the it should show the current data.
+Double click on contacts, the it should show the current data and the customzied field name.
 Since we use a FLow in Dao, we can update the name in the inspector.
 Observe that the app UI is also updated.

 8. Create a detailed view model
 Add New -> Kotline class and name it ContactDetailViewModel